karttur/soil-spectro/_posts/2023/2023-09-06-spectrosupport-OSSL-data-clone.markdown

 #### Adding the OSSL data to the hierarchical structure

 To actually run the project you also have to add the OSSL data.
 As explained above, you have to [download the OSSL data](../../libspectrodata/spectrodata-OSSL4ML01-download/) separately.
-All downloads from OSSL are called <span class='file'>data.zip</span>.
-Move the zip file to the root folder of yur project (<span class='file'>LUCAS</span> in the example), and unzip it.
+All downloads from OSSL are named <span class='file'>data.zip</span>.
+Move the zip file to the root folder of your project (<span class='file'>LUCAS</span> in the example), and unzip it.
 The following content should be added to your project root folder:

 ```
 |____LUCAS